-Karsonya (Kaye) Wise Whitehead is associate professor of communication and African and African-American Studies at Loyola University Maryland and the host of "Today with Dr. Kaye" on WEAA 88.9 FM.
+Karsonya (Kaye) Wise Whitehead is Associate Professor of Communication and African and African-American Studies at Loyola University Maryland and the host of "Today with Dr. Kaye" on WEAA 88.9 FM.

 Kaye is an interdisciplinary scholar who researches the complex relationships between enslaved and freeborn 19th century black women and investigates how race, class and gender coalesce in American classrooms, political environments and social arenas.
 She holds a Ph.D. in language, literacy and culture from the University of Maryland.

 Before beginning her academic career, Kaye worked for 10 years as a documentary filmmaker, earning three New York Emmy nominations and winning first prize in a competition sponsored by filmmaker Spike Lee.
 Her past films include, The George Washington Bridge: Crossing the Hudson, which chronicles the building of the bridge; Twin Towers: A History, which tells the story of the design, construction, and ultimate destruction of the 110-story buildings; and Life Lessons Learned in Last Place: The Zoe Koplowitz Story, which features a marathon runner with multiple sclerosis and diabetes and her 31-hour journey to complete the New York City Marathon.